Major scale: Key signatures without the circle of 5ths

-Broader sense

-The term "major scale" is also used in the names of some other scales whose first, third, and fifth degrees form a major triad.
+Modes and alterations of major scales

+Scales can be altered in many ways.
+When scales are altered they are no longer classically referred to as 'major scales' because they no longer fit the exact sequence of whole and half steps.
+One way to alter a major scale without changing or adding notes of the original scale is to begin on any other scale degree.
+This is called a mode.

+Beyond scope

+Like the minor scale has natural minor scale, harmonic minor scale, and melodic minor scale, the major scale also has natural major scale, harmonic major scale, and melodic major scale.
+In the harmonic (major or minor) scale, the 6th tone to the 7th tone is an augmented second, and in the melodic (major or minor) scale, the ascending and descending are different: the ascending is raised by one semitone than the descending.

+Scales with a major tonic triad are often referred to as major.
+Besides the Ionian mode, there are two more major diatonic modes: the Lydian mode and the Mixolydian mode.

 The harmonic major scale has a minor sixth.
 It differs from the harmonic minor scale only by raising the third degree.

 The melodic major scale is the combined scale that goes as Ionian ascending and as Aeolian dominant descending.
 It differs from melodic minor scale only by raising the third degree to a major third.

 The double harmonic major scale has a minor second and a minor sixth.
 It is the fifth mode of the Hungarian minor scale.

+Gapped scales can also be considered incomplete major or minor scales.
+The pentatonic scale can appear in a major guise.

 Other notations and usage

-(As shown in this template), When expressing the names of major scale keys as abbreviations, the alphabet of the corresponding tonic note name can be written in upper case to indicate only the tonic note name.
+When expressing the names of major scale keys as abbreviations, the alphabet of the corresponding tonic note name can be written in upper case to indicate only the tonic note name.
 For example, when expressing the English notation of C major, It can be abbreviated as 'C'.
 Plus, when expressing the names of minor scale keys as abbreviations, the Roman alphabet of the corresponding tonic note is sometimes lower case to indicate only the tonic note name.
 For example, when expressing the English notation of A minor, It is abbreviated as 'a'.